LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 SQRT_x

-On the TIA portal, you can specify the type of variable used for the function by entering SQRT_: REAL, LREAL.
+On the TIA portal, you can specify the variable type for the function by entering SQRT_.
+REAL, LREAL.

 SQRT